-Through these streaming deals, CBW will provide financing and consultation to its streaming partners in exchange for minority equity interests in each streaming partner and an allocation of the streaming partner’s cannabis production yield at an agreed upon price.
+Through these streaming deals, CBW will provide financing and consultation to its streaming partners in exchange for minority equity interests.

 At the time of the disclosure, CBW’s streaming agreements included the future capacity of 1.3 million square feet of cannabis cultivation and production capacity net to Cannabis Wheaton by the end of 2019.